 Supporting pupils with Special Education Needs and Disabilities (SEND)

-The SEND team at Ark St Alban’s are highly trained, and includes a SENCO, an Associate SENCO, a Pastoral Care Assistant, a Speech and Language Therapist and a team of teaching assistants.
+This team comprises a SENCO, an Associate SENCO, a Deputy SENCO, a Pastoral Care Assistant, a Speech and Language therapist and a team of Teaching Assistants.

 The SEND team can be contacted using the email email@example.com.

-Staff are trained in identifying and sharing any emerging concerns about additional needs or disabilities pupils may have, and it is everyone’s responsibility to make sure that Ark St Alban’s is an inclusive school where every child can succeed.
+Staff are trained in identifying and sharing any emerging concerns about additional needs or disabilities pupils may have, and all colleagues share the responsibility to make sure that our school is an inclusive school where every child can succeed.

 External agencies and support available